TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 Generic usernames such as "editor", "webmaster", "cms" or similar are not recommended.
-Shared user accounts are not recommended either: every person should have its own login (e.g. as first name + dot + last name).
-The maximum number of backend user accounts is not artificially limited in TYPO3 and they should not add additional costs.
+Shared user accounts are not recommended either: every person should have its own login (for example as first name + dot + last name).
+The maximum number of backend user accounts is not artificially limited in `TYPO3`:pn: and they should not add additional costs.

 Password
 --------

 Please read the :ref:`chapter about secure passwords <security-secure-passwords>`.
-If your current TYPO3 password does not match the rules explained above, change your password to a secure one as soon as possible.
+If your current `TYPO3`:pn: password does not match the rules explained above, change your password to a secure one as soon as possible.
 You should be able to change your password in the *User settings* menu, reachable by clicking on your user name in the :ref:`top bar <backend-modules-structure>`: